 - Elevation drawings so you can see what each wall will look like before any tradesperson shows up

-A designer also catches the small things that quietly ruin a finished kitchen.
+A designer also catches the details that quietly ruin an otherwise beautiful kitchen.
 Outlet placement behind the toaster station.
-Drawer-bank depth for sheet pans.
-A 2-inch gap between a refrigerator door and an adjacent wall so the door can actually open 90 degrees.
+Drawer-bank depth that will not take a standard sheet pan.
+The two inches of clearance between a refrigerator door and an adjacent wall that decide whether the door opens a full 90 degrees.
 None of that is structural work, but it is the difference between a kitchen that photographs well and a kitchen that lives well.

 What Does a Remodeling Contractor Do?

 A remodeling contractor is responsible for the build.
-Their job is to take the design and turn it into a finished, code-compliant, properly installed kitchen on a realistic timeline.
+Their job is to take the design and turn it into a finished, code-compliant, properly installed kitchen on a realistic schedule.

 In practice, that means: